Common signalling system

 There are three different levels of ERTMS/ETCS application, L-1, L-2 and L-3, based on the need for existing railway infrastructure.

 L-1 is as an add-on designed for conventional lines already equipped with lineside signals and train detectors.
 Balises are installed on the trackside adjacent to the lineside signals to transmit information to the control centre and the train.
-Information from the balises is used to calculate the maximum speed of the train by the ETCS onboard equipment, which helps to determine when and where to break the train.
+Information from the balises is used to calculate the maximum speed of the train by the ETCS on-board equipment, which helps to determine when and where to break the train.
+In addition to Eurobalises, EuroLoop (loop infill) or a radio-based solution (radio infill) can be implemented for continuous transmission of data over a longer distance.

 L-3, which is still in conceptual stage, is based on moving block technology.
 It involves use of special equipment within the train to continuously supply data on the train’s position to the control centre, rather than by track based detection equipment.
 The train thus continuously monitors its own position.